joshlin5/Automated-Pipeline-Runner/README.md

 ## Structure of .env file
 In the .env file, we need to set up the following valirables to run the building jobs:
 ```
-# the password of the 'root' user for mysql
 MYSQL_PSSW=''

-# your git account for cloning project from https://github.ncsu.edu/
 GIT_USER=''

-# the token of the git account your provide
 TOKEN=''
 ```
+- MYSQL_PSSW: the password of the 'root' user for mysql
+- GIT_USER: a git account that can access the project on https://github.ncsu.edu/.
+- TOKEN: the token of the git account your provide

 ## Process Involved in Setting Up the Pipeline
 - Used the learning from Class and Homework assignments on: